Categories

 Business development

-The Key To Starting Your Own Business During A Pandemic
+The Key To Starting Your Business During A Global Crisis

 Starting a solopreneur business is a big challenge for anybody.
-But how do you successfully do it during a global pandemic?
+But how do you successfully do it during a major global crisis?
 Here’s my personal account.

 Why do I say personal?
 Because my solo business turns 1 year old this April 2021!
 So, I want to share with you my golden nuggets of advice both as a marketing expert and as somebody who has done just that.
-I started my own (first) business at the same time as the worst pandemic of my lifetime.
+I started my own (first) business at the same time as the worst historic moment in our lifetime!

 In just 4 minutes, you’ll get a mini-guide with 3 steps to follow to MAKE IT HAPPEN! 🎯